squasta/PackerAzureRM/README.md

 - the following Powershell command with SPN name : Get-AzureRmADServicePrincipal -SearchString "NameofyourSPN"
-- or the Azure CLI 2.0 command (Thanks to Etienne Deneuve who provides me this command): az ad sp list --query "[?displayName=='NameofyourSPN'].{ name: displayName, objectId: objectId }" To check the name of a SPN with an ObjectID : az ad sp show --id XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXXX  <-- ici l'objectid du ServicePrincipal
+- or the Azure CLI 2.0 command (Thanks to Etienne Deneuve who provides me this command): az ad sp list --query "[?displayName=='NameofyourSPN'].{ name: displayName, objectId: objectId }"
+- To check the name of a SPN with an ObjectID : az ad sp show --id XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXXX  <-- here objectid of Service Principal Name
 Note : the az command can take many minutes to provide a result, depending on the size of your Azure AD.
 PowerShell command is really quicker (filtering is done on server side)